 - Long pants (some parts of the track are narrow and overgrown with vegetation and you may need to slide down steep sections of rock on the descent)

 How To Get There

-Advanced – strenuous, steep climb up South East Ridge with rock scrambling and free climbing.
-Navigational skills required up South East Ridge.
+It’s a strenuous, steep hike up South East Ridge with rock scrambling and free climbing.
+Navigational skills are required up the South East Ridge.
 South (Peasants) Ridge is also very steep and slippery in places.